Dark matter is a vital ingredient thought to hold the universe together.

 It is for this reason that scientists theorize something out there is giving galaxies extra mass.
 That extra mass generates additional gravity needed to keep galaxies intact.
 The name given to that extra mass is believed to be dark matter.

 Dark matter is called dark for a reason.
 It is not like normal matter in that it doesn’t interact with an electromagnetic force.
 This lack of interaction means it can’t absorb, emit, or reflect light, making it hard for scientists to spot.

-Because of these inherent properties, proof of dark matter’s existence can only be inferred by the gravitational effect on the visible matter.
+Because of these inherent properties, proof of its existence can only be inferred by the gravitational effect on visible matter.
 These observations lead scientists to think dark matter outweighs visible matter six to one, representing 27% of the universe.
 Visible matter known that makes up all the galaxies and stars account for a mere 5% of the content of the universe.

 It may be easier to explain what dark matter isn’t than what it actually comprises.
 Scientists put a theoretical model of the universe together and came up with a composition that includes 68% of dark energy, 27% of dark matter, and 5% of normal matter.

 We know it is dark, so it is not in the form of planets or stars that we see.
 It is not in the form of dark clouds seen in normal matter.
 These clouds are made up of baryons that absorb radiation as it passes through.
 Scientists would be able to see this happen.

 We know dark matter is not antimatter because scientists do not see the gamma rays produced when antimatter annihilates matter.